stevensshlee-svg/Active-Directory-Home-Lab/Ticket Simulation/Ticket #2: Account Lockout/README.md

 ## Lessons Learned
 Account lockouts can occur for various reasons, such as mistyped passwords, failure to update a password, or cached old credentials on a system.
-It is always best practice to review the event logs to identify the source of the lockout.
+It's always best practice to review the event logs to identify the source of the lockout.
 Repeatedly unlocking an account without performing root cause analysis can lead to recurring issues; therefore, always determine the origin of the lockout before unlocking the account.